 Zone 1 includes a lot of your major tourist attractions like Hyde Park, Oxford Street, Buckingham Pallace and the London Eye, and costs about £2.90 per ride.
 Riding the bus is much cheaper at £1.50 per ride.

 In my opinion it’s much more enjoyable to ride the bus because it’s basically a cheap version the London tour buses.
 You can watch out the window from the top deck and during peak hour it’s often a lot less crowded, smelly and stuffy than the tube.
 Often taking the bus doesn’t take that much longer than the tube either.

 Mobile providers are abundant but the best value for money seemed to be GiffGaff.
 You can’t buy a GiffGaff sim card in store, you’ll need to order it online and have it sent to a postal address (just check with your hostel if they’ll receive your mail).
 This means it takes a couple of days to arrive, but the sim card is free and their ‘goodybags’ are good value.
 Plus you can use GiffGaff sim cards in your existing mobile.

 The process for opening a bank account in the United Kingdom is not simple and can be difficult without a postal address.
 To save you at least some hassle, most foreigners we met ended up opening an account with Lloyds as they seem to be the most customer-friendly for anyone fresh off the boat.

 Your last major errand will be getting your National Insurance Number.
 You can find details about how to do this on the GOV.UK website.
 In my case I had to phone, ask for an application form to be sent out, fill out the application form, attach photocopies of my passport and visa, send it back, then await their reply.
 All this took about 2 – 3 weeks.

 Once you have all this sorted you should be ready to begin your new London life!
-For help with finding a flat and your new community, check out Moving to London: Setting Yourself Up.
+For help with finding a flat and your new community, check out part 2 of The Ultimate Guide To Moving to London.